rowgregory/Eat-Da-Burger/README.md

 # Ride Da Coaster

- * Eat-Da-Burger is a burger logger built with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+ * Ride Do Coaster is a coaster logger built with MySQL, Node, Express, Handlebars and a homemade ORM (cool!).
 This app allows users to create their own coaster, ride it, and delete it!

 ## Getting Started